rossanoventurini/adsds/README.md

 The course introduces basic data structures and algorithmic techniques that allow students to solve computational problems on the most important data types, such as sequences, sets, trees, and graphs.

-The lectures will be complemented by an intensive activity in laboratory.
+An intensive laboratory activity will complement the lectures.
 Students will experiment with algorithms and data structures by writing their own implementations or by using third-party libraries.

-The goal of the class is to enable students to design and implement efficient algorithms, choosing the most appropriate solutions in their future projects.
+The class's goal is to enable students to design and implement efficient algorithms, choosing the most appropriate solutions for their future projects.

 ### Syllabus